 Develop good eating habits and a sustainable exercise routine so that you are helping your body to naturally fight diseases and the effects of wear and tear from work.
 (And the abuses we put our body through which includes play)

-Take a good multivitamin, I recommend the GNC powder, and try to eat a sensibly and balance.
-More frequently and less per sitting.Then keep on trucking.
+Take a good multivitamin, I recommend the GNC powder, and try to eat a sensible and balanced diet for truckers.

 What are you thoughts, ideas, or comments about the information on this page?
 Do you have experience with the topic.
 Can you give additional information?
 What's your story?
 What's your insight.
 What's your opinion?
 What's Your question?
 Share them with us!

 DO NOT make childish posts attacking people or companies.

 DO NOT abuse this site to get back at someone.
 You will be banned.

 Click below to see contributions from other visitors to this page...